anmolitor/haskell-workshop/README.md

 https://hoogle.haskell.org/ or alternatively the Haskell Spotlight extension.

 https://tryhaskell.org/ if for some reason we cannot get the VSCode setup to work

+# Exercises

+## Ex1-2

+Start in the file `src/Hangman/GameState.hs`.
+The file has a lot of comments trying to explain what is going on and some small TODOs.

+## Ex3-4

+The file `src/Mastermind/GameState.hs` has even more issues.
+Complete the TODOs to play mastermind in the console.

+## Ex5

+Complete the TODO in `src/Mastermind/Program.hs`.

+## Ex6

+Optional.

+Here are some ideas what you could do:
+1. Write your own little game.
+As an example, I added a TicTacToe file, but you can go with whatever you like.
+   You can also write tests for your game in the `test` folder.
+2. Make your game playable in the Browser by using websockets.
+There is some small setup in `src/Web.hs`, which should work if you uncomment the missing dependencies in `package.yaml`.
+   If you want to you can try to refactor code so that you can add more games easily just providing a `handleInput` function and `FromJSON/ToJSON` instances for the input/output types.
+3. Complete some [Advent of Code](https://adventofcode.com/) exercises in Haskell.

 # Learning material